February 15, 2021 5 min read

 (c) Delta-3.4 cis or trans tetrahydrocannabinol, and its optical isomers.

 To further clarify, the state classifies all preparations of THC, including those derived by a combination of extraction and synthetization, as Schedule VI Controlled Substances.
-By this definition, Delta-8 will be classified as a controlled substance until Arkansas law changes to specifically legalize this cannabinoid or cannabinoid isomers derived from legal CBD.
+However, a federal judge has specifically blocked the state from classifying Delta-8 and similar cannabinoids derived from hemp as a Controlled Substance.

 Arkansas passed Issue 6 on November 8, 2016, officially opening the medical cannabis market in the state.
 Therefore, cannabis is currently only legal for qualifying medical consumers in Arkansas.